 The value should be the cost of your product.
 This way, you can easily compare the cost of your advertising to the total value of conversions that resulted from those ads.

 You’ve created the pixel, but now it’s time to create a Facebook ad that tracks conversions.
 How else are you going to measure success?

 I strongly encourage you to use Power Editor.
 The reason for this is going to become clearer in a moment.
 But trust me on this.

-You can track for conversions regardless of your objective.
+You can track for conversions regardless of your The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery..
 Simply click the “Use Existing Pixels” button when creating your ad…

 Note that you could have created a pixel at this step as well, but we already created ours!

 Now check the conversion pixel you want to track and click the “Select” button…

 Note that in the example above, you can track conversions no matter your objective.
 However, keep in mind that if your objective isn’t a Website Conversion, Facebook won’t optimize for that action.

 Remember that earlier when you created your pixel, you selected the conversion type.
 Facebook is then able to see which users convert for which conversion type to help optimize accordingly.